jileil2/BMJ_thymoma_case_reports/README.md

 The dataset is available upon request for research purposes.

 - **Data queries:** [luoj1129@gmail.com](mailto:luoj1129@gmail.com)
-  Please mention the manuscript title and describe your intended use briefly.
+  Include the manuscript title and a short description of intended use.

 > Some scripts will not run to completion without the data files (`tables/data1.csv`–`data4.csv`).
-> The `data_dictionary.pdf` file provides variable definitions and coding details.
+> See `data_dictionary.pdf` for variable definitions and coding details.

 ---